SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CRS-500_SNMP.md

 ## About

-The CEFD CRS-500 SNMP driver is designed to monitor and control a CEFD CRS -500 device via SNMP.
+The CEFD CRS-500 SNMP connector is designed to monitor and control a CEFD CRS -500 device via SNMP.
 The different parameters of this device are available on different pages.
 The layout is based on the webinterface of the device.

 ### Version Info